-General admission tickets provide unlimited, same-day access to the Museum’s galleries, including access to 1867: Rebellion & Confederation (Level 1 Gallery).
-Please note that 1867 runs until May 7, 2017.
+General admission tickets provide unlimited, same-day access to the Museum’s galleries.
 Prices may change without notice.

 5 after 5!

 The Museum offers $5 admission on all paid Wednesday evenings from 5 p.m. to 9 p.m.
 This is available for adult, senior, student and youth categories.
 Visit Mandela: Struggle for Freedom, opening June 8, 2018, for an extra $5!

 Persons with disabilities may be accompanied by one attendant at no extra charge.

 The Museum offers admission at no charge to Aboriginal peoples, including First Nations, Inuit and Métis.
 Please bring identification.
 Does not apply to special programs, tours or annual memberships.